DurableSteer/Tiles/README.md

 ## How to Install
 ### "installing" the scripts
 Currently the scripts are only tested and developed under Windows 10.
-1. Install python and pip (i used python3) from https://www.python.org/downloads/
+1. Install python and pip (i used python3) from https://www.python.org/downloads/ .
+   (Make sure that you check the "Add python.exe to PATH" option on the first page of the installation.)
-2. Install the following dependencies via pip:
+3. Install the following dependencies in the terminal via pip:
    - PyQt6 via `pip install PyQt6`
    - Pillow via `pip install pillow`
+   - colorthief via `pip install colorthief`
-3. Download "convert.py", "start_tileman.bat" and "tileman.py" and place them in an empty folder of your choice.
+5. Download "convert.py", "start_tileman.bat" and "tileman.py" and place them in an empty folder of your choice.
-4. Download the precompiled gifscicle zip from https://www.lcdf.org/gifsicle/ and unpack into the same folder.
+6. Download the precompiled gifscicle zip from https://www.lcdf.org/gifsicle/ and unpack into the same folder.
-5. Make sure that "convert.py", "start_tileman.bat", "tileman.py" and "gifsicle.exe" are in the same folder and named that.
+7. Make sure that "convert.py", "start_tileman.bat", "tileman.py" and "gifsicle.exe" are in the same folder and named that.
-6. Done.
+8. Done.
 You can now start tileman with doubleclicking start_tileman.bat or directly starting the tileman.py script from the terminal.
+   (if no tiles are found check if the firewall is disallowing access to the network)

 ### installing the sketch onto an esp8266
+1. Install the Arduino IDE from https://www.arduino.cc/en/software
+2. Install AnimatedGIF by Larry Bank, WiFiManager by tzapu, SimpleFTPServer by Renzo Mischianti and TFT_eSPI by Bodmer in the Arduino IDE with the IDEs library manager.
+3.